 When it comes to using indoor lighting, here are a few more techniques that you can use to get the best results.

 Avoid fluorescent lighting at all costs.
 Florescent lights cast a greenish tinge that may not be noticeable to you at the time, but will definitely register in your photos.
-Instead, try a couple of tungsten bulbs which will register as a warmer tone or a full spectrum light bulb that mimics sunlight and registers as white.
+Instead, try a couple of tungsten bulbs that will register as a warmer tone or a full spectrum light bulb that mimics sunlight and registers as white.

 Turn on all the lights before you begin.
 Even if it’s daytime and you are shooting with natural light, the further you get from the windows, the less natural light you’ve got to work with.